APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/Azure/Download.md

 When the simulations have finished running, all output files are copied into the job output container.

 #### Results
 An APSIM Classic job produces .out result files.
-For an APSIM Next Generation job, these will be .db files.
+An APSIM Next Generation job produces .db files.
 If you are using a recent version of the job manager, then the result files will first be zipped up before being copied.

 #### Debug Files
 In addition to the raw result files, the job manager produces a st of 'debug' (.stdout) files, which provide information that's useful when trying to find out what's going wrong with a simulation or job.
-These debugging files are much smaller than the output files, and are not zipped up.
+These debugging files are typically much smaller than the output files, and are not zipped up.

 The job preparation and release tasks both produce a debug file, and each simulation being run will also produce a debug file.